AlexRogalskiy/java-patterns/charts/docs/deploy-using-helm.md

 - [Helm 3](https://v3.helm.sh/)

-If you are using the [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) based development environment, all of the prerequisites will be available in the terminal.
+If you are using the [VS Code Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) based development environment, all the prerequisites will be available in the terminal.

 ## Configuration and installation